AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 Once you have added all the courses required in the Learning Program, click **Publish**.

 In a Learning program, you can only add self-enrolled courses and not Manager Nominated or Manager Approved courses.
-This is a default behavior in Captivate Prime.
+This is a default behavior in Learning Manager.

 +++